sociocs/sociocs-docs/bulk-calling.md

 ##### Duplicates allowed

-Check this box if you would like to send multiple messages to the same number if duplicates found in the file.
-When unchecked, message is sent only once per phone number.
+Check this box if you would like to call the same number multiple times if duplicates found in the file.
+Please note that subsequent calls do no wait for the previous call to finish.
+When unchecked, message is sent only once per phone number. *We recommend to keep this option unchecked unless you have a specific reason not to.*

 ##### The file's first record doesn't have column headers